 Baby monitors, like analog or WIFI, have more security vulnerabilities and are more susceptible to hacking.

-But before you run to your baby’s room and unplug the baby monitor, you should know that these risks are manageable.
+But before you run to your baby’s room and unplug the baby monitor, you should know these risks are manageable.

 There are even ways for you to determine if someone is hacking your baby monitors.